6thfdwp/learning-thoughts/notes/Algorithm.md

 Binary search and merge sort, each recursion or iteration reduces problem size to half.

 **Backtracking**
 Backtracking is suitable for problems like enumerating all possibility.
-It naturally yields a traversal tree, each node is partial solution, the edge is constructed by adding new valid candidate (could be multiple candidates) from current node,  essentially work like `DFS` on an implicit graph.
+It naturally yields a traversal tree, each node is partial solution, the edge is constructed by adding new valid candidate (could be multiple candidates) to current node,  essentially work like `DFS` on an implicit graph.
 It ensures never visiting a state () twice, also guarantee all will be covered.